caroleolivier/caroleolivier.github.io/_posts/2017-10-28-soap-to-json-converter.md

 #### In practice

-In practice it took a little while to get everything up and running as I had to install a bunch of libraries and softwares.
+In practice it took a little while to get everything up and running as I had to install a bunch of libraries and software.
 However, this is a one-time step so I think it is worth it.

 I installed the following tools: